 H.C.
-Allen, Jr., age 81, has served as a manager of Dorchester Minerals Management GP LLC since 2001 and as Chief Financial Officer of Dorchester Minerals Operating GP LLC and Dorchester Minerals, L.P. from 2001 - May 2015.
-He co-founded SASI Minerals Company, Republic Royalty Company, Spinnaker Royalty Company, L.P. and CERES Resource Partners, LP with Mr. McManemin in 1988, 1993, 1996 and 1998, respectively.
-He received his Bachelor of Business Administration degree from the University of Texas in 1962 and his Master of Business Administration degree from the University of the general partner of our general partner have determined that Mr. Allen's business and financial experience with the Partnership and other companies within our industry and his extensive history of managing the majority of the properties held by the Partnership qualifies him to continue to serve on the Board of Managers.
+Allen, Jr., age 85, has served as a manager of Dorchester Minerals Management GP LLC since 2001 and as Chief Financial Officer of Dorchester Minerals Operating GP LLC and Dorchester Minerals, L.P. from 2001 to May 2015.
+He cofounded SASI Minerals Company, Republic Royalty Company, Spinnaker Royalty Company, L.P. and CERES Resource Partners, LP with Mr. McManemin in 1988, 1993, 1996 and 1998, respectively.
+He received his Bachelor of Business Administration degree from the University of Texas in 1962 and his Master of Business Administration degree from the University of North Texas in 1963.
+The members of the general partner of our general partner have determined that Mr. Allen's business and financial experience with the Partnership and other companies within our industry and his extensive history of managing the majority of the properties held by the Partnership qualifies him to continue to serve on the Board of Managers.

-Bradley J. Ehrman, age 43, has served as Chief Operating Officer of Dorchester Minerals Operating GP LLC and Dorchester Minerals, L.P. since May 2015.
-He previously served as the Engineering Manager of Dorchester Minerals Operating LP from 2004 to 2011 and Vice President of Operations from 2011 to May 2015.
-He received a Bachelor of Science degree in Petroleum Engineering from the University of Alberta in 1999 and received a Master of Business Administration from Rice University in 2004.
+Bradley J. Ehrman, age 47, has served as Chief Executive Officer of Dorchester Minerals, L.P. since October 2022 and has served as Chief Operating Officer of Dorchester Minerals Management GP LLC, Dorchester Minerals Management LP and Dorchester Minerals Operating GP LLC since May 2015.
+He previously served as the Chief Operating Officer of Dorchester Minerals, L.P. from May 2015 to October 2022 and the Engineering Manager of Dorchester Minerals Operating LP from 2004 to 2011, Vice President of Operations from 2011 to May 2015 and Chief Operating Officer from May 2015 through the present time.
+He received a Bachelor of Science degree in Petroleum Engineering from the University of Alberta and received his MBA from the Jones Graduate School of Management at Rice University.